 A. No, do not put the decimal point in the dollar amount fields on the paper claim form.
 The cents should be included in the amount.
 For example, $10.00 should appear as "1000" in a dollar amount field.

 - How do I order the new Pharmacy Claim Form (30-1), Version 7?

-A. The new Pharmacy Claim Form can be ordered by calling the Provider Support Center (PSC) at 1-800-541-5555.
-You will receive the claims 2-3 weeks after placing the order.
+A. The new Pharmacy Claim Form can be ordered by calling the Telephone Service Center (TSC) at 1-800-541-5555.
+You will receive the claims 2 – 3 weeks after placing the order.

 - Do I have to fill in the Other Health Coverage Code (OTH COV CODE) field?

 A. If the recipient has other health coverage, please put the appropriate code in the Other Health Coverage Code field.
 Please put 0 (Not Specified or No Other Coverage Exists) if the recipient does not have other health coverage or leave the field blank.

 - I can't reverse a claim because I already deleted it from my system.
 Can you reverse it for me?